Performing a Sign Test In Exercises 7–22, (b) find the critical v... | Study Prep in Pearson+

 Critical Value

 The critical value is a threshold that determines the boundary for rejecting the null hypothesis in hypothesis testing.
 It is derived from the significance level (alpha) and the distribution of the test statistic.
-In the context of the Sign Test, the critical value helps to identify whether the observed data provides enough evidence to support the claim that the median age is greater than 30.
+In the context of the Sign Test, the critical value will help identify whether the observed number of positive or negative signs in the data is statistically significant, indicating a change in pain intensity scores.

 Recommended video: